lspence40/engineering4notebook/README.md

 in "calculator.py" i made a simple calculator functiton and gave an example of how to use it

 in "quadSolve.py" i made a function that solves quadritic equations and gave a demonstration of how to use it

+in "stringsAndLoops.py" i made a thing that takes a sentence and breaks it into individual letters. i learned that strings function exactly like lists of characters when slices are involved.